 An important person came running, knelt in front of Jesus and asked, “Good teacher, what must I do to inherit eternal life?”
-(Lk.18: 18-30; Mt.19: 17-30; Mk.10: 13-26).
+(Luke 18:18-30; Matthew 19:17-30; Mark 10:13-26).
 The Synoptics agreed that the question was asked of Jesus and not of one of his followers.
 It is also a question that everyone should ask, “What must I do?”
 And what did Jesus tell the young man or Ruler?
 Just how impossible was it to get what he was looking for?

 To begin with, Jesus did not go for the idea to play with human goodness.
 The attempt to make points with Christ by calling Him “Good” or “Lord” did not fly.
-For Jesus, God alone was good and it was not the issue that dealt with this person’s question.
+For Jesus, God alone was good, and it was not the issue that dealt with this person’s question.
 This is also true of “Grace.”
-Grace was revealed in Christ but that is not going to get that Young Ruler into the kingdom.
-For him, to inherit eternal life, he has to do what God through Moses had commanded.
+Grace was revealed in Christ, but that is not going to get that Young Ruler into the Kingdom.
+For him, to inherit eternal life, he had to do what God through Moses had commanded.

-The Ruler knew it because he had lived by these laws and could have gone away satisfied.
-Only there was one commandment Jesus did not mention and this young man knew it; namely, “Do not covet.”
+The Ruler knew it because he had lived by these Laws and could have gone away satisfied.
+Only there was one Commandment Jesus did not mention and this young man knew it; namely, “Do not covet.”
 In his heart he knew that he felt unfulfilled.
 Riches and wealth had put greed in his path.
-He had not followed the one commandment and therefore he did not feel right by keeping the others (Ja.2: 10).
+He had not followed the one commandment and therefore he did not feel right by keeping the others (James 2:10).
 Jesus knew what the Ruler was lacking and gave him the option to separate himself from his need to covet, give it to the poor and become one of His disciples.
 That sacrifice the young man was not willing to make.